balloob/home-assistant-addons/puppet/README.md

 ```

 Providing a `next` parameter will not affect the current request.
 It will only be used for the next request.

+## Proxmox

+If you're running Home Assistant OS in a virtual machine under Proxmox, make sure the host type of your virtual machine is set to `host`.

 ## Speed (or lack thereof)